Winnipeg, Canada • Remote friendly

 Coaches (4 interviewed) often have difficulty connecting with teams and promoting their expertise effectively within the community.

-6 of the 9 team captains reported having difficulty finding new players, relying solely on recommendations from friends rather than exploring new options.
+6 of the 9 team captains reported having difficulty finding new players, relying on recommendations rather than exploring new options.

 Based on these insights, the next step is to create user personas that reflect the needs, goals, and pain points of players, coaches, and team captains.